-Chemotherapy is a drug or a combination of drugs that kills cancer cells wherever they are in the body.
-Our medical oncologists specialize in chemotherapy for bladder cancer and will carefully tailor your treatment to make sure that it’s as effective as possible while helping maintain your quality of life.
-For example, if you’re an older patient, our medical oncologists can recommend specific chemotherapy treatments that will minimize your side effects.
+At MSK, our medical oncologists specialize in chemotherapy for bladder cancer.
+We will carefully tailor your treatment to make sure that it’s as effective as possible while helping maintain your quality of life.
+Your doctor will consider your specific circumstances.
+We will recommend specific chemotherapy treatments that minimize your side effects.

-In these ways, our oncologists are able to develop the best chemotherapy plan for you — one that treats the cancer safely while preserving your quality of life.
+Our doctors will develop the best chemotherapy plan for you — one that treats the cancer safely while preserving your quality of life.

 Here you will find more in-depth information about chemotherapy for bladder cancer.